Kamenets–Podolsky pocket: Personnel condition

 The following guidelines are to be followed:

 1.)
 The heavy losses of combat troops inevitably resulted in a disproportion between actual [Iststärke] and combat strength [Gefechtsstärke], between combat troops on the one hand and supply personnel on the other.
 The goal of all reorganizations must be to increase the number of combatants and to reduce the number of supply personnel and direct aides to the combatant. [...]

-2.)
-High weapon shortfalls of individual units lowers the combat power of the divisions and results in increased losses.
-Temporary merging of units in the case of high weapon shortfalls creates frontline companies of sufficient strength.

-3.)
-Personnel units [Personal-Einheiten] can be created from the soldiers released in accordance with paragraph 1, if they are not currently deployed to the front due to a lack of weapons.
-These will be used to relieve the deployed frontline troops with simultaneous takeover of the weapons.[...]

-4.)
-The field replacement battalions are to be replenished.
-They are divisional personnel reserves.
-Create non-commissioned officer reserves in divisional combat schools, establish weapon reserves in divisional supply trains.